 lumba sumba pass trek is perhaps most dramatic and new promoted route with picturesque scenery in the Nepalese Himalaya.
 You will have face to face the view of Beautiful mountains through forests, hills and quaint and tiny villages.
 Lumba sumba pass trek is a part of Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the glacier valley, passing through intriguing tiny villages, Buddhist monasteries.
 Lumba Sumba pass trekking includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Abundant flora and fauna, Kanchenjunga conservation, Kanchenjunga (8,585m/ 28,073 ft) 3rd tallest mountains, Makalu (8,485m/27,746 ft) fifth highest mountain, Scenic flights, explore KBC & MBC, Magnificent views of Mt.
-Everset, Makalu and Kanchenjunga, Crossing the lumba sumba pass, Divers in flora and fauna and rich local lifestyles and culture.
+Everest, Makalu and Kanchenjunga, Crossing the lumba sumba pass, Divers in flora and fauna and rich local lifestyles and culture.

 Lumba sumba pass trek is suitable for young walker looking for something a little more challenging and energetic.
 It does not require you to be super fit or have any previous trekking experience.
 If you are healthy and can walk about 5 hours daily, you can complete it easily.
 However, daily jugging or walking exercise is useful before you depart.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for resting.

 March, April, May, June, September, October and November.

 Our Lumba sumba pass trekking is a newly promoted off the beaten adventurous trek with 17 days itinerary compared to most walks in this region.
-Lumba sumba pass trek particular route is designed for globe trotters who wish to hike in a more relaxed manner than take a look this itinerary.
+Trek over Lumba sumba pass particular route is designed for world explorer who wish to hike in a more relaxed manner than take a look at this itinerary.
 However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor-made itinerary.Day 01: Arrived at Kathmandu valley